Physicians Medical Primary Care

 Primary Care, Urgent Care & Walk-In Care located in San Jose, CA

 A sore throat can make it hard for you to communicate with others.
 It can give you a hoarse voice and worsened pain when you speak.
-At Physicians Medical Primary Care in San Jose, California, family physicians Gina Bui, MD, and Sveltlana Burkhead, MD, can diagnose the cause of your sore throat and help you find quick relief for your symptoms.
+At Physicians Medical Primary Care in San Jose, California, our family physicians can diagnose the cause of your sore throat and help you find quick relief for your symptoms.
 If you have a sore throat, call the office or use the online booking tool to request an appointment at Physicians Medical Primary Care today.

 A sore throat is a symptom of one of many types of infections or irritants.
 If you have a sore throat, your throat may feel dry and scratchy, no matter how many fluids you drink.
 The soreness typically worsens when you swallow or speak.
 It might even affect the way you speak by making your voice sound quiet or hoarse.

 To diagnose the cause of your sore throat, your Physicians Medical Primary Care doctor reviews all other symptoms that you have.
 They may examine your tonsils for swelling, redness, or white patches that could indicate an infection.
 If an infection is causing your sore throat, you might also have a fever, runny nose, body aches, headache, or other symptoms.